pylelab/USalign/readme.txt

    2012/01/24: A C/C++ code of TM-align was constructed by Jianyi Yang 2016/05/21: Several updates of this program were made by Jianjie Wu, including
               (1) fixed several compiling bugs
-	      (2) made I/O of C/C++ version consistent with the Fortran version (3) added outputs including full-atom and ligand structures (4) added options of '-i', '-I' and '-m' 2016/05/25: fixed a bug on PDB file reading
+              (2) made I/O of C/C++ version consistent with the Fortran version (3) added outputs including full-atom and ligand structures (4) added options of '-i', '-I' and '-m' 2016/05/25: fixed a bug on PDB file reading 2018/06/04: Several updates were made by Chengxin Zhang, including (1) Fixed bug in reading PDB files with negative residue index, at the expense of the '-o' option now only being able to output superposed structure instead of full rasmol script.
+              (2) Implemented by the '-fast' option the fTM-align algorithm as described in Dong R, Pan S, Peng Z, Zhang Y, & Yang J (2018) Nucleic acids research. gky430.
+              (3) Included option to perform TM-align against a whole folder of PDB files.
+A full list of options not available in the Fortran version can be explored by TMalign -h
 ===============================================================================

 =========================